Bledar Hodo

-Bledar Hodo (born 21 June 1985) is an Albanian professional footballer who most recently played as a midfielder for Teuta Durrës in the Albanian Superliga.
+Bledar Hodo (born 21 June 1985) is a former Albanian professional footballer.

 Club career

 Teuta Durrës

-On 1 February 2013, Hodo completed a transfer to Teuta Durrës as a free agent, returning to his boyhood club for the second time.
+On 1 February 2013, Hodo completed a transfer to Teuta as a free agent, returning to his boyhood club for the second time.
 His return debut came on 23 February in the 1–1 away draw against Tirana, playing full-90 minutes.
 Following this, he went on to make further 12 appearances, all of them as starter, as Teuta finished 3rd in the league, securing thus a spot in 2013–14 UEFA Europa League first qualifying round.